Aleida Alavez Ruiz

 Aleida Alavez Ruiz (born 10 January 1974) is a Mexican politician affiliated with Morena.
-She currently serves as Deputy of the LXV Legislature of the Mexican Congress representing Mexico City.
-She also served as Deputy during the LX, LXII, and LXIV Legislatures, the first two times as a member of the Party of the Democratic Revolution.
+From 2021 to 2024 she served as a deputy during the 65th Congress representing Mexico City's 19th district.
+She also served as a deputy during the 60th, 62nd, and 64th Congresses, the first two times as a member of the Party of the Democratic Revolution (PRD).